S0Ale/solarpass/README.md

 cmake --build build
 ```

-You will find the executable inside the `build` folder.
+You will find the `solarpass` executable inside the `build` folder.